rochus-keller/QtCreatorBasic/Readme.md

 To build QtCreator 3.6.1 I would need a lot of stuff which I neither want nor have.
 Unfortunately the build process of QtCreator gives no choice: it requires QML, even if it's just for a silly welcome message.
-Even though you can disable the plugins you don't need at runtime, you are forced to include everything at build time.
+You can disable the plugins you don't need at runtime, but you are forced to include everything at build time.

 And here comes QtCreator Basic.